 The same applies to software development.
-For example, a web app that requires API integrations will cost you more than a standalone app.
-Similarly, there’s a big difference between engaging a group of freelancers or a web app development company like MindK.
+For example, a web app that requires API integrations, data analytics, or other complex features will cost you more than a standalone app.
+Similarly, there’s also a big difference between engaging a group of freelancers or a web app development company like MindK.

 To help you determine web app costs, here’s a proven sequence of steps you can use to determine a rough budget for your project.